This post first appeared on VICE UK.

-When I visited his flat, he cleared a little space for me to sit, in a room he self-consciously admitted to being, "cluttered, a bit like my mind".
+When I visited his apartment, he cleared a little space for me to sit, in a room he self-consciously admitted to being, "cluttered, a bit like my mind ."
 It quickly became obvious why he was slightly nervous.
-"The thing I'm scared about, in doing this interview, is that's it's going to go out there and people are going to read it and think, 'look at him, he hasn't done X,Y, Z in ages'.
+"The thing I'm scared about, in doing this interview, is that's it's going to go out there and people are going to read it and think, 'Look at him, he hasn't done X,Y, Z in ages.'
 I'd honestly love to get back to paying taxes, and get into work."

-In 1996, just after his 21st birthday, Craig's then-girlfriend took him to hospital.
+In 1996, just after his 21st birthday, Craig's then girlfriend took him to the hospital.
 Admitted for a three-day observation, it was another six months before he left, having been diagnosed with schizoaffective disorder.
-His problems remain profound, with symptoms like depression and anxiety affect his motivation and organisation.
+His problems remain profound, with symptoms like depression and anxiety affecting his motivation and organization.

-Despite being unable to work due to the severity of his condition, welfare payments stopped for six weeks in November 2012 because he failed to attend a medical.
-While the system is supposed to help people like Craig, the bureaucracy surrounding it wasn't sympathetic to his condition.
+Despite being unable to work due to the severity of his condition, welfare payments stopped for six weeks in November 2012 because he failed to attend a medical appointment.
+While the system is supposed to help people like Craig, the bureaucracy surrounding it wasn 't sympathetic to his condition.
 People with mental health difficulties are far more likely to receive sanctions that those with injuries or physical disabilities.

-"Having mental health problems, at times I function well, but it can be hard to build up any routine", he told me.
+"Having mental health problems, at times I function well, but it can be hard to build up any routine," he told me.
 "When the letter came asking me to attend, I was living on my own, and it's easy to lose letters, dates – forget things.
-With a disjointed life I was unable to organise myself even to get support to attend a meeting.
-Some people would say it's my fault, but that organisation is difficult for me."
+With a disjointed life I was unable to organize myself even to get support to attend a meeting.
+Some people would say it's my fault, but that organization is difficult for me."

 The government has recently announced an increase in mental health investment for 2015 to 2016.
 But, conflictingly, this pledge comes at a time when local authorities are being asked to make cuts that may impact on the provision of some mental health care and support.

-Craig told me that if he gets sanctioned again, he'll be prepared.
+Craig told me that if he gets sanctioned again, he 'll be prepared.
 He has a stash of tinned food, a constantly replenished stock of frozen meals he made earlier, and a clean credit card, so he wouldn't go hungry straight away.
-Nevertheless, you can't help but feel like mental health patients shouldn't have to horde things like they're preparing for a nuclear winter.
+Nevertheless, you can 't help but feel like mental health patients shouldn 't have to hoard things like they 're preparing for a nuclear winter.

-"They're basically putting people in that are the same sort of people social workers and psychiatrists are dealing with," she said.
-"From a mental health perspective, for instance, I've been in daycare today for my condition, I go a full day a week, and I'm with trained social workers who have experience.
+"They're basically putting people in that social workers and psychiatrists are dealing with, " she said.
+"From a mental health perspective, for instance, I've been in daycare today for my condition.
+I go a full day a week and I'm with trained social workers who have experience.
 The people at the work programme have no knowledge of mental health, so even if you explain to them what your condition is they are still clueless, unless they have dealt with it in their personal lives."